togiberlin/ui-ux-designer-roadmap/README.md

 ![Intro Roadmap](http://i.imgur.com/1mddZ84.png)

+Before designing anything, it is fundamental to understand the underlying business model.
+What pain do you want to solve for your customer?
+For that, I recommend using the [Business Model Canvas](http://s3.amazonaws.com/academia.edu.documents/32253198/businessmodelgenerationpreview.pdf?AWSAccessKeyId=AKIAIWOWYYGZ2Y53UL3A&Expires=1497631663&Signature=Is7e1dMbArrSpo%2FOJnACX3dtzEk%3D&response-content-disposition=inline%3B%20filename%3DYoure_holding_a_handbook_for_visionaries.pdf) framework.
+The template can be downloaded from [here](https://canvanizer.com/downloads/business_model_canvas_poster.pdf).

 ## 🎨 User Interface Designer Roadmap
 The tools of the trade for UI design are mainly [Sketch](https://www.sketchapp.com/), [Adobe XD](http://www.adobe.com/de/products/experience-design.html), [Adobe Photoshop](http://www.adobe.com/de/products/photoshop.html) and [Adobe Illustrator](http://www.adobe.com/de/products/illustrator.html).
 Some UI designers also code HTML and CSS at work, so I've included it too.